 OICR requires agents to comply with the policy and its procedures and address how and by whom compliance will be enforced and the consequences of breach.
-The policy and procedures also stipulate that compliance will be audited in accordance with the Policy and Procedures in Respect of a Privacy Audit, set out the frequency with which the policy and procedures will be audited and identify the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.
+The policy and procedures also stipulate that compliance will be audited in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit, set out the frequency with which the policy and procedures will be audited and identify the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.

-The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with its Policy and Procedures for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.
+The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with its Policy and Procedures for Information Security and Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.

-This policy and procedures is combined with the Privacy and Information Security Training and Awareness.
+This policy and procedures for privacy and security training and awareness have been combined in the Privacy and Information Security Training and Awareness Policy.